Hang Ten at the Best Beaches on the Gold Coast

 Kirra Beach

-Kirra has long held a reputation as one of the best beaches on the Gold Coast for family vacations, and sees holidaymakers return here time and time again to delight in the laid-back and cruisy energy that embodies the area.
+Kirra has long held a reputation as one of the best beaches on the Gold Coast for family vacations, and sees holidaymakers return here time and time again to delight in the laid-back and cruisey energy that ensonces the area.

-It’s an ever-popular destination for surfers with endless waves breaking to ride.
+It’s a popular destination for surfers with endless waves breaking to ride.
 If you’re an early morning riser, head up Kirra Hill to watch the sunrise, before taking a restorative dip in the clear waters to begin your day.

 Gold Coast, Gold Coast Area

 Now that you’ve got your bucket list of the best beaches on the Gold Coast to visit, it’s time to plan the rest of your vacay.
-We’ve got the ultimate guide to where to eat, stay and play on the Gold Coast here.
+We’ve got the ultimate guide of things to do on the Gold Coast here.

 Or, if you’re searching for some well-deserved R&R on your visit, explore the Gold Coast’s best day spas and book in a special treatment.